 “For me, supporting women, especially women in technology is me doing my part to make the society we are living in more just and equitable.”

 Find out more about how gender equality is changing the workplace.

 Women and climate change: inspiring Ugandan activist Hilda Nakabuye

 The impacts of climate change affect women far more than men.

 Gender equality in Ghana: metalworker Ruth Medufia is breaking barriers

 Meet the entrepreneurs championing Kenyan craftsmanship to uplift women

 Meet the female entrepreneurs uplifting others by delivering Kenyan creativity to the world.

-Taiwan ranked eighth within Asia Pacific in this year’s Mastercard Index of Women Entrepreneurs, Taiwan is becoming recognised for its support…
+Ranking eighth within Asia Pacific in this year’s Mastercard Index of Women Entrepreneurs, Taiwan is becoming recognised for its support…

 VC funding and gender: how to empower female entrepreneurs